artsiomkorzun/1brc-walkthrough/Walkthrough.md

 | 11 | SwarStation        |   2.059 ± 0.070 |          -39.74 |   7.042 ± 0.122 |           35.26 |

 There are insane gains on the main dataset.
 But what the heck with the bonus dataset?
-We damaged hash function by applying this change.
+We damaged the hash function by applying this change.
 Collecting collision stats proves it.

 | #  | Change      | Stations 413 | Stations 10k |
 |----|-------------|-------------:|-------------:|